brunotoshio/jtext-processor/docs/usage.rst

 Getting started
 ---------------

-JTextProcessor will execute all tasks defined in the pipeline sequentially.
+Kotonoha will execute all tasks defined in the pipeline sequentially.

 -------------
 List of tasks